UofT-DSI/sampling/README.md

 ## Acknowledgements

 Radu Craiu, and the Department of Statistical Sciences, suggested this Module.
 Rohan Alexander managed its development.
-Annie Collins developed the materials intially.
+Annie Collins developed the materials initially.